multitudinous/ve-suite/VE_Installer/installer/README.txt

 2) edit the NameServer.bat file located in VE_INSTALL_DIR\bin to
    call the NameService in %TAO_ROOT%.

-If the user has installed ACE/TAO from the VE_Suite.0.9.0_Dependencies installer you only need to edit the NameService.bat file to use the %VE_DEPS_DIR%\bin\NameService.exe call instead.
+If the user has installed ACE/TAO from the VE_Suite.0.9.0_Dependencies installer you only need to:
+1) set VE_DEPS_DIR to the directory where the dependencies are installed.
+2) edit the NameService.bat file to use the %VE_DEPS_DIR%\bin\NameService.exe
+   call instead.
 ========================================================================
 Visit: